f2reninj5/progblack-summative-1/README.md

 | createdAt     | integer | A JavaScript timestamp from when the playlist was created.                  |

 # GET /artist/:name

+Used to get data about an artist from the [Last.fm](https://www.last.fm/api/show/artist.getInfo) database.

 ## Path parameters